 Students who have completed one semester of full time undergraduate study or at least 12 credit hours of college study must have a GPA of 3.0 or higher.

 Transfers from two-year and other four-year institutions will follow the institutional admissions requirements as all other transfers into teacher education programs.

 Acceptance into the ECE/EXC 4+1 course sequence will be contingent on courses completed at previous institutions that have transfer equivalence to those in the ECE/EXC 4+1 pathway.

 Depending on the time of transfer, candidates may choose to submit an SAT, ACT, or GRE or MAT (more appropriate after second year of undergraduate study).

 Transfer students should speak to the chair of the department before applying.
-Contact the Elementary Education & Reading Department at (716) 878-5916 or the Exceptional Education Department at (716) 878-5317.
+Contact the Elementary Education, Literacy, and Educational Leadership Department at (716) 878-5916 or the Exceptional Education Department at (716) 878-5317.

 Kathy Doody, Assistant Professor